n8ta/Learning-Rebound/Lesson2.md

 sim.integrate(tmax)
 ```
 The simulation will then run until completion.
 This can sometimes take awhile, the following increase the time for the simulation to finish:
-- Number of bodies
+- Number of bodies (more bodies take more time than fewer)
-- Speed of bodies
+- Speed of bodies (faster takes more time than slower)
-- Closeness of bodies
+- Closeness of bodies (closer takes more time than farther)